headStyleColorRed/PhantomWhisperer/Readme.md

    - These frequencies are combined to create a WAV audio file.

 2. Decoding:
-   - The WAV file is analyzed using the Goertzel algorithm.
+   - The WAV file is analyzed using a correlation-based algorithm.
    - The algorithm detects which frequency is present for each time segment.
    - Based on the detected frequencies, the binary data is reconstructed.
    - The binary data is then converted back to text.